Avizc/avizc.github.io/_posts/2017-08-01-queercon-14-contest.md

 <img src="/images/qc1.jpg">

 On the plane I got a bit distracted by a few conversations, didn't double check that my inital attempt at substituting the puzzle with the alphabet was incorrect.
-I felt instictively ABCD and ABC had to at least be ABC=THE but when I applied it everywhere things didn't work.
+I felt instinctively ABCD and ABC had to at least be ABC=THE but when I applied it everywhere things didn't work.
 On an aside I should have converted everything into numbers as it threw me off on the final part to solve it.

 Hence why I went all out on the tables until Thursday morning when it was an, "Oh this is incorrect," re-doing it twice, and getting the cleartext was fairly simple from there.
 That's when I discovered incorrectly (again) the ending was: STU/JPLV/BQ/JUU/MUW.

+<img src="/images/qc2.jpg">
+<img src="/images/qc3.jpg">

 At this point I was feeling really bad about myself after an interaction that made me think gosh I really don't know anything.
 Changed to a different room of the suite into a corner that wasn't really as comfy as the corner I left.
 I don't fully write out what I'm thinking (but write what I need for sure) because I see it in front of me but with a mental block of everything I couldn't hold it long enough.
 It took me re-writing it twice to show what I was visually seeing.
 I knew what I wanted to do but I kept translating it incorrectly which made me feel worse about myself on the first page shown below.
-It took the second page below to do it correctly and it worked!
+It took the second page (last image of this section) below to do it correctly and it worked!

-<img src="/images/qc2.jpg">
-<img src="/images/qc3.jpg">

 So for the second page this was what I originally had: